Latest Blogs

 2. Supply Chain Finance (Reverse Factoring)

-Simple explanation: Imagine your large customer arranges funding so you get paid sooner—without them paying themselves right away.
+Simple explanation: Imagine your large customer arranges funding so you get paid sooner, without them paying themselves right away.

 3. Invoice Financing

-4. Factoring
+4. Invoice Factoring

 Simply put: It’s like selling your invoices at a discount to get money now while someone else handles chasing the payment.

-5. Domestic vs. Export (International) Factoring
+6. Domestic vs. Export (International) Factoring

 • Domestic Factoring: Applies to invoices from local customers, with simpler legal and currency rules.